cvberscape/agentui/readme.md

 go run .
 ```

+should work out of the box on any unix system but untested, tested system config: artix linux and alacritty/kitty as terminal emulators

 currently all persistent data (chats, agent configs) are saved at the root dir of the project, this is easier for now for testing purposes, will be changed to persist at .config at some point

 the app also contains quite a bit of logging code for now which might obstruct the ui on occasion